Sengsith/test-landing-page/README.md

 }
 ```

-I placed the background color inside header so it can be stretched to it's parent container which is body(entire viewport).
-Then I wrapped the actual header content into a container where I put a max-width to stop it from growing too big and then centering/spacing.
+I placed the `background-color` inside header so it can be stretched to it's parent container which is body(entire viewport).
+Then I wrapped the actual header content into a container where I put a `max-width` to stop it from growing too big and then centering/spacing.

 ### Hero